mircoAlt/argo3_closest_light/README.md

-# argo3_closest_light
+# argos3_closest_light
 ## Introduction ##
 This project uses the argos-simulator to simulate robots who try to find their next charging stations.
 ## Getting started ##
-Make sure that you have installed the [lootbot](https://github.com/mircoAlt/argo3-lootbot) before running this example!
+Make sure that you have installed the [lootbot](https://github.com/mircoAlt/argo3-lootbot) plugin before running this example!

 To compile & build the code, run
 ```